MoonZoon/MoonZoon/README.md

 1. _"Is it production-ready?"_
    - No, it's in the early development phase now, but you can subscribe to `#news` channel on our [Discord server](https://discord.gg/eGduTxK2Es) to don't miss the announcement.
-   - MoonZoon will be battle-tested during the [OpenHope](http://openhope.net) and other projects development.
+   - MoonZoon will be battle-tested during the MoonZoon Cloud, [OpenHope](http://openhope.net) and other projects development.

 1. _"Why another framework?
 Are you mad??"_
    - I want to write products.
 Reliable products.
 Quickly.
 I want to enjoy the development.
 I don't want to play endlessly with tools, protocols and config files.